-Ocular hypertension is pressure of greater than 21 mm Hg in one or both eyes on two or more occasions; it is not considered a disease but as a symptom of a tendency to develop open-angle glaucoma.
+Ocular hypertension is pressure of greater than 21 mm Hg in one or both eyes on two or more occasions.
+It is not considered a disease but as a symptom of a tendency to develop open-angle glaucoma.
 Ocular hypertension has no signs or symptoms.
-If it is found, the patient should be regularly observed for development of glaucoma.
+If it is found, the patient should be regularly observed for the development of glaucoma.
 Glaucoma is an eye disease where the optic nerve is damaged and accompanied by ocular hypertension.

 Must Read Articles: